Wark0711/Scientific_Calculator/README.md

 Buttons dispalyed in grey color means that you have to put the value first and then apply desired operations on that.

-For example, if you want to claculate the reciprocal of a number, just type the value and click on reciprocal button to obtain the desired result.
+For example, if you want to calculate the reciprocal of a number, just type the value and click on reciprocal button to obtain the desired result.

 If you make an error while calculating, don't worry.
 The calculator won't remove entire calculation.